Last Updated on July 28, 2021 by Helga

-The Perfumes of the Queen: Catherine de Medici
+The Perfumes of the Queen: Queen Catherine de Medici

-Whether this powerful woman was really guilty or used as a scapegoat is a matter of disagreement by historians, but there is no doubt that she was very unhappy.
+Whether this powerful woman was really guilty or used as a scapegoat is a matter of disagreement by historians.
+Still, there is no doubt that she was very unhappy.

 Regarded by the French as an ‘outsider’, and spurned by her husband for his beautiful mistress, Diane de Poitiers, Catherine’s life was very difficult.